 However, if even after signing from a usual device and having access to the alternate contact method, you are unable to log into your Outlook account on your new device, your password may have been changed by someone else.
 In such a case resetting the password should fix the problem.
 Here are the steps to reset the password.

 - Go to the sign-in page and enter your username in the provided field.
 Click Next.

 - Click Forgot my password and choose the option – I think someone else is using my Microsoft account.
 Click

 - Enter the captcha shown and click Next.

 - Chose the appropriate option on the next page to receive a security code.

 - Enter the Security Code on the subsequent screen and verify it to get to Password Reset

 - Enter the new password and confirm it to get access to your Outlook account.

 If you need any further assistance, feel free to get in touch with our prudent third-party Outlook customer service team.
-Our team is expert in dealing with all Outlook related issues in the best possible manner.
-For the convenience of our customers, our team is made available round the clock via following communication means:
+Our team is an expert in dealing with all Outlook related issues in the best possible manner.
+For the convenience of our customers, our team is made available round the clock via the following communication means: